vtexdocs/dev-portal-content/docs/troubleshooting/development/my-store-does-not-reflect-the-overrides-i-created.md

 slug: "my-store-does-not-reflect-the-overrides-i-created"
 hidden: false
 createdAt: "2024-06-13T08:47:00.508Z"
-excerpt: "The overriding process is not working."
+excerpt: "During the Section overriding process], you can experience issues such as overridden components not appearing or not behaving as you expected."
 tags:
     - faststore
 ---

-During the [Section overriding process](https://developers.vtex.com/docs/guides/faststore/overrides-overview), you can experience issues such as overridden components not appearing or not behaving as you expected.
+[Section override](https://developers.vtex.com/docs/guides/faststore/overrides-overview) is a feature for customizing and creating new components for your FastStore storefront.
+However, you may encounter situations where the overridden components don't appear or function as intended.

 Below are various troubleshooting checks and instructions you can use to solve your store's issue: